Fast Facts / Hurricane Costs

 Of all recorded weather disasters in U.S. history, tropical cyclones—known as hurricanes when occurring in the North Atlantic, central North Pacific, and Eastern North Pacific Oceans—have caused the most deaths and destruction.
 While much of the information on this page focuses on hurricanes, some of the numbers account for total weather disasters, including flooding, severe storms, and wildfires.

-The number of weather and climate disasters in the U.S. in the past three years (2019 to 2021) with losses exceeding $1 billion.
+The number of weather and climate disasters in the U.S. from 2020 to 2024 with losses exceeding $1 billion.

-The total approximate cost of damages from weather and climate disasters in the U.S. from 1980 to 2021.
+The total approximate cost of damages from weather and climate disasters in the U.S. from 1980 to present (as of February 2025).

-In 2021, there were 20 separate billion-dollar weather and climate disasters.
-The total cost for these events was $145 billion, making this the third most costly year on record, behind 2017 and 2005.
-2021 was the seventh consecutive year in which 10 or more billion-dollar disaster events occurred in the U.S.
+In 2022, there were 18 separate billion-dollar weather and climate disasters.
+The total cost for these events was over $165 billion, making this the third most costly year on record at the time.

 2020: New Annual Record